 Brokers and dealers are an important link in the transmission of funds from savers to investors because they are a means of distributing both new security issues and those being resold on the secondary market.
 Dealers in U.S. government securities (FOGs reporters) that stand ready to buy from or sell to the Federal Reserve System assist in the implementation of monetary policy conducted through open market operations.

-The major assets of the sector are collateral repayable from funding corporations in connection with securities borrowing (included in miscellaneous assets), securities held for redistribution, security credit provided to customers, and security repurchase agreements (reverse repos).
-Sector operations are financed largely by net transactions with parent companies, security credit, and security repurchase agreements.
+The major assets of the sector are collateral repayable from funding corporations in connection with securities borrowing (included in miscellaneous assets), debt securities and equities held for redistribution, customers' margin accounts, and security repurchase agreements (reverse repos).
+Sector operations are financed largely by net transactions with parent companies, customers' cash accounts, loans for purchasing and carrying securities from depository institutions, and security repurchase agreements.